VDRBreno/semanaOmniStack11/README.md

 ## 💻 Projeto

-Be The Hero é um projeto para aprendizado criado por "Rockeseat".
+Be The Hero é um projeto para aprendizado criado por "<a href="https://github.com/Rocketseat">Rockeseat</a>".

 Tecnologias usadas no projeto: